 The Solo Stove Bonfire’s key features

 Firstly, as mentioned above, the Bonfire is described by Solo Stove as being a smokeless firepit.
-That is, once it’s fully burning, it gives off very little smoke compared to a traditional campfire or firepit.
+That is, once it’s fully burning, it has a very efficient burn, and gives off very little smoke compared to a traditional campfire or firepit.

 This smokeless feature is enabled by the Bonfire’s double-walled stainless steel construction.